SimonOmega/securekickstarts/README.md

 # CIS Security Benchmark Kickstart for Red Hat Enterprise Linux 6
 ----
-This is a small update and change set created against @major (*-- Major Hayden*)'s securekickstarts for CCentOS 6.
+This is a small update and change set created against @major (*Major Hayden*)'s securekickstarts for CentOS 6.
 These changes have been tested on RHEL6 on KVM, VMware, and Physical Systems.
-I I will add all my  changes to the RHEL6 Branch.
+I will add all my  changes to the RHEL6 Branch.

 *-- Simon Omega*